Full federal appeals court in D.C. to weigh House subpoena to ex-White House counsel Donald McGahn

 The House sued to enforce an April 22, 2019, request to McGahn to help determine whether Trump “committed impeachable offenses.”
 Trump directed McGahn not to cooperate.

-The House Judiciary Committee and the White House did not immediately respond to requests for comment.
+The Judiciary Committee and the White House did not immediately respond to requests for comment.

 The full court’s action echoed a similar sequence at an earlier stage in the litigation this year, when it reversed the same, split three-judge panel’s reasoning on a different legal point.